Nearly self-similar blowup of generalized axisymmetric Navier-Stokes equations

-We have also investigated the nearly self-similar blowup of the generalized Boussinesq system with two constant viscosity coefficients.
-The generalized Boussinesq system preserves almost all the known properties of the $3$D Navier--Stokes equations with the exception of the angular momentum conservation.
-To the best of our knowledge, all known blowup criteria can be applied to the generalized Boussinesq system.
-We have applied several blow-up criteria to study the nearly self-similar blowup of the generalized Boussinesq system with two constant viscosity coefficients, including the $L^n$ norm of the velocity and some non-blowup criteria that are specially derived for the axisymmetric Navier--Stokes equations.
-All these blowup criteria confirm the potential finite time singularity of the generalized Boussinesq system with constant viscosity.
+We also investigated the nearly self-similar blowup of the rescaled Navier--Stokes model with two constant viscosity coefficients.
+The rescaled model preserves many properties of the 3D Navier--Stokes equations for a given constant $\tilde{n}$.
+Several blowup criteria were applied to analyze the nearly self-similar blowup of the rescaled model, including the Ladyzhenskaya-Prodi-Serrin non-blowup criteria, the $L^{\tilde{n}}$ norm of velocity, and specialized criteria for axisymmetric Navier--Stokes equations.
+These criteria support the potential finite-time singularity of the rescaled model.

-A novel contribution of this paper is to introduce a two-scale dynamic rescaling formulation.
-This two-scale formulation enables us to introduce the space dimension as a dynamic variable to eliminate some unstable mode related to the scaling property of the axisymmetric Navier--Stokes equations.
-We varied the space dimension to ensure that the advection along the $r$ and $z$ directions has the same scaling property, which prevents the development of a two-scale solution structure.